jakobtfaber/Denario/docs/install.md

 uv sync
 ```

 which will create the virtual environment and install the dependencies and project.
-Activate the virtual environment with
+Activate the virtual environment if needed with

 ```bash
 source .venv/bin/activate